 In the photo you can see that the clouds were getting pretty dark, and it wasn’t long before it rained, fairly gently, for about 20 minutes.
 But soon it passed over, and the rest of the afternoon was sunny.

 At Snailswell I took a bridleway that crosses to Holwell and saves a couple of miles of A600.
-This is a good-quality road: if the Google Streetview car can get down it, then certainly we can!
+This is a good-quality track and quite suitable for road bikes.

 The lanes north of Shefford are really gorgeous.
 At one point, a sparrowhawk flew right over us.
 This led to a discussion of raptors we had known, and I said that I had never seen a buzzard near Cambridge.
 At that moment, two buzzards flew low over the field on the right.